Lantow/labton/README.md

 # labton
-A PyPi package for labeling sentances and words made in flask
+A package for labeling sentances and words made in flask.
+Clean minimal tekst-annotation - with buildt in control of Inter-Annotator Agreement.